icfnext/aem-monitoring/docs/topologies.md

 For MySQL-based DBs, [this SQL script](../generic-db/src/main/resources/mysql-init.sql) can be used to initialize the monitoring database schema.
 Install both the `aem-monitoring-ui` and `aem-monitoring-generic-db-installation` packages.
 Create a "Day Commons JDBC Connection Pool" configuration for your database, using `aem-monitoring` as the datasource name, and ensuring that the JDBC driver for your database is installed in the OSGi environment.
 Finally, configure the "AEM Monitoring: Generic DB Connection Provider" service, entering the appropriate Dialect constant for jOOQ from [this page](https://www.jooq.org/javadoc/3.6.2/org/jooq/SQLDialect.html).

 ![JDBC Configuration](jdbc.png "JDBC Configuration")

+## New Relic
+The New Relic topology delegates all data storage and visualization/reporting to New Relic's [Insights](https://newrelic.com/insights) services.